In this article:

 The amount of Vitamin D needed per day varies by age.
 For the average person between 9 and 70 years old, the recommended dietary allowance is 600 IU (about 15 mcg) per day, with an upper level intake of 4.000 IU (100 mcg) per day.
 Depending on your blood levels, higher or lower doses might be recommended based on your individual needs.

 Apart from exposure to the sun, Vitamin D can also be found in some foods, including egg yolks, cheese, and fatty fish like tuna and salmon.
 However, the amount of Vitamin D in these feeds is quite small.
 Therefore, eating foods fortified with Vitamin D and taking a supplement might be beneficial .

-As Vitamin D is essential for bone health, as well as collagen production, MEND Regenerate, MEND Orthopedic, and MEND Cosmetic contain 10mcg of Vitamin D3 to ensure a daily supplementation of Vitamin D.
+As Vitamin D is essential for bone health, as well as collagen production, MEND Regenerate, MEND Repair & Recover, and MEND Cosmetic contain 10mcg of Vitamin D3 to ensure a daily supplementation of Vitamin D.

 Vitamin D 101

 What are the health benefits of Vitamin D?